johnpuddephatt/turveyworld/src/work/below-the-salt.md

 ---
 Below the Salt.

-Gerry will be collaborating with Artist Catherine Bertola to create a film in the underground passageways at Temple Newsam House in early 2020.
-To re animate and reveal the hidden parts previously used by servants.
-The film will be shown as part of Catherine's exhibition in April 2020 which is part of the 500 year celebration at the house.
+1. As part of the 500 year anniversary at Temple Newsam House, Gerry will be collaborating with Artist Catherine Bertola.
+They will create a film in the underground passageways and hidden stairwells of the house with a group of dancers.
+The film will be shown in Catherine's exhibition from April 2020.